 Is there any way for me to get extra credit?

 See the syllabus, as this varies by class.

 In the first week of the class, I drop students who do not sign in during the first 48 hours or who do not complete any assignments during the first week.
-Students who have missed two-week’s worth of assignments may also be dropped.
+Students who have missed more than one week’s worth of assignments may also be dropped.
 I may be willing to reinstate you depending on how much work was missed, circumstances etc…but don’t depend on this when deciding whether or not to blow off the class.

 Admissions drops students for nonpayment.
 I will not reinstate you if this happens as I pay all my bills and so should you.